thenerdery/UmbracoVault/README.md

 ## Extensibility

 UmbracoVault was built to be extensible to other Umbraco package developers.
 What good is an ORM if it doesn't support other native object types?
-Please see our documentation on [how to extend Vault](https://github.com/kensykora/UmbracoVault/wiki/Extending-Vault) for your own Umbraco packages.
+Please see our documentation on [how to extend Vault](https://github.com/thenerdery/UmbracoVault/wiki/Extending-Vault) for your own Umbraco packages.

+Check out the uComponents extension for an example: <https://github.com/thenerdery/UmbracoVault.uComponents>

 ## Credits